encoredev/encore/docs/observability/encore-flow.md

 subtitle: Visualize your cloud microservices architecture
 ---

-Flow is a visual tool that gives you an up-to-date view of your entire system.
-Flow helps you improve your microservices architecture by letting you instantly identify which services depend on each other and how they work together.
+Flow is a visual tool that gives you an always up-to-date view of your entire system, helping you reason about your microservices architecture and identify which services depend on each other and how they work together.

 ## Birds-eye view